 DURATION: year course

 CREDITS: 2

 OPEN TO: juniors

 NCAA: approved

-PREREQUISITE: Advanced Placement World
+PREREQUISITE: Advanced Placement World History or instructor

-REREQUISITE: Advanced Placement World History or instructor recommendation Advanced Placement United States History is designed to provide students with the analytic skills and factual knowledge necessary to deal critically with the problems and materials in American history.
-This two-semester course prepares students for intermediate and advanced college courses with instruction equivalent to a full-year introductory college course, as well as preparing students to take the National Advanced Placement United States History exam in the month of May of each year.
+Advanced Placement United States History is designed to provide students with the analytic skills and factual knowledge necessary to deal critically with the problems and materials in American history.
+This two-semester course prepares students for intermediate and advanced college courses with instruction equivalent to a full-year introductory college course, as well as preparing students to take the Advanced Placement United States History exam in the month of May of each year.
 Students may earn college credit depending on the results of the examination.